Yaohui-Wu/TigerToken/README.md

 * If you break this algorithm, please let me know.
 Thank you very so much!

 * Compiled on MacOS, Linux and *BSD in X86_64 platform.

+* HuFu.c is a enhanced version of this demo.